Raphtory/.github/profile/README.md

 <br>

+# Welcome :wave: You have reached the Raphtory team repo!

 Raphtory is a powerful analytics engine for large-scale graph analysis.
 It lets you run complex queries on your data, no matter where it's stored or what format it's in.
 But that's not all - Raphtory's real superpower is its ability to track and explore the history of a complex system, from "time traveling" through data to executing advanced analysis